 G. CONDUCT PROCEDURES

-Students may also request reasonable accommodations with the Student Conduct Office to ensure equitable participation, along with a full and fair understanding of the process.
-To request an accommodation, please contact the Student Conduct Office, who may also work with the Disability Resource Center to determine what reasonable accommodations may be available.
+Students may request reasonable accommodations with OSAR to the following procedures to ensure equitable participation, along with a full and fair understanding of the process.
+Conduct meetings and hearings may be held in person or via remote video conferencing.
+Whether such interactions are held in person or remotely are to be determined in the sole discretion of the University, which will take reasonable requests for a specific format into consideration.
+To request an accommodation, please contact OSAR, who may also work with Student Accessibility Services to determine what reasonable accommodations may be available.

 University as Convener